The History of the Chandelier

 The basic parts of chandeliers actually date to prehistoric times and early civilizations.
 There are examples of three separate types of oil and grease lamps dating to 17,000 BCE!
 In fact, there are holes in the walls of the caves in Lascaux, France that were used by cavemen to hang their torches so they could see and make their cave paintings.
-Archaeologists found a lamp buried in the cave floor in Lascaux—and when they found it, there was still juniper soot inside it, thousands of years later.
+Archaeologists found a lamp buried in the cave floor in Lascaux that still juniper soot inside it, thousands of years later.
 The lamp is pictured here:

 Ancient Sumerian and Egyptian artisans crafted molded candles, alabaster lamps and colored glass.
 Egyptian oil lamps included wick holes, indicating they used a different method of illumination than their caveman predecessors.